top of page

 • Sep 30

-The most important part of any PR strategy is something that hasn’t changed for decades: building personal relationships.
-There is no substitute for understanding a publication's unique style, knowing what its audience wants and building a foundation of trust with its editors.
-This human connection is the bedrock of successful public relations.
+Reaching journalists with your organization’s message requires a combination of new approaches and established methods.
+While the media landscape is in constant flux, the core principles of public relations remain constant.
+The most important part of any PR strategy is building personal relationships.
+Understanding a publication's style, knowing its audience and building trust with its editors is the bedrock of successful public relations.

 What are the best strategies for reaching journalists in 2025?